How to calibrate interview difficulty so practice feels like the real bar

 If you are crashing mid-answer, lower difficulty for one session to rebuild mechanics, then ramp again-your practice hub helps you keep that progression honest.

-Topics: interview difficulty, interview prep, mock interview, senior engineer
+Topics: interview difficulty, interview prep, interview session, senior engineer